Identification

 Screening of vulnerability

 The assessment is carried out by OFII officers specifically trained on vulnerability assessments and in the identification of special needs.
-However, the publication of the questionnaire designed for the vulnerability assessment reveals that only objective vulnerability will be assessed during the interview with OFII upon registration of the application at the GUDA,[3] and only those limitedly listed.
+However, the publication of the questionnaire designed for the vulnerability assessment reveals that only objective vulnerability is assessed during the interview with OFII upon registration of the application at the GUDA,[3] and only those limitedly listed.
 No vulnerability linked to the asylum claim shall be discussed, it is only for the purposes of the reception conditions.
-Therefore, this vulnerability assessment has a limited impact on the early identification of less visible vulnerabilities; e.g. in the case of victims of torture and of physical, mental or sexual violence as well as victims of human trafficking.
+Therefore, this vulnerability assessment has a limited impact on the early identification of less visible vulnerabilities and procedural needs; e.g., in the case of victims of torture and of physical, mental or sexual violence as well as victims of human trafficking.

 While this action plan was largely welcomed by civil society organisations as it contains notable advances, some also criticised the absence of specific budget.
 The recommendations mainly refer to the coordination and pooling from existing resources, which are often insufficient.
 Only a few points have been implemented since May 2021, such as the creation of a network of “vulnerability referents” (point 2), the development of trainings provided by national authorities to NGOs and public stakeholders (point 3) and the development of specialised accommodation places (point 6).
 They have proven to be effective in practice.

 During the interview with OFII, the asylum seeker is informed that they can benefit from a free medical examination.
-Information collected by OFII on the vulnerability of an applicant is sent to OFPRA, with the consent of the applicant.
+Information collected by OFII on the vulnerability of an applicant, whether during the initial interview or the optional free medical examination, is sent to OFPRA, with the consent of the applicant.

 This lack of interview or of a proper interview is a persisting issue.
 This interview is meant to offer reception conditions suitable given the asylum seekers’ vulnerability.
 It may lead some asylum seekers being accommodated into centres that do not correspond to their specific needs.
 For example, it has been reported that some female asylum seekers, victims of human trafficking or sexual violence, have been housed in centres mainly occupied by single men.[8]